Lighter aboard ship: LASH

 LASH barges are loaded at inland river and shallow ports.
 Then, the barges are towed to ocean port's fleeting areas to meet the LASH mother vessel.
 On arrival, the mother vessel crane lifts the LASH barges onto the ships.
 LASH cargo does not require transshipment, as the movement from the origin to destination takes place with a single bill of lading.

 An important technical problem raised by the invention of the new transport system was the shape of the lighters.
 Several other designs, differentiated mainly by the shape of the lighters and the loading mechanism, were proposed, but the LASH system found the largest range of applications.
 In this approach, the lighters were individually lifted onto the carrier ship by a large gantry crane located at the stern of the ship.
 The crane could move the entire length of the ship and stack the lighters atop each other in the ship's body and on the deck.
 The cranes had a load-carrying capacity of more than 500 Mp.
 Loading or unloading a lighter took on average fifteen minutes.
-LASH ships were constructed in Europe, Japan and the USA with almost uniform parameters.
+LASH ships were constructed in Europe, Japan and the US with almost uniform parameters.

 The host vessel is sometimes purpose-built or modified with a door at the waterline, to allow the payloads to be loaded and unloaded without special lifting equipment.
 An example would be SS Cape Florida (AK-5071) (originally LASH Turkiye), built at Avondale Shipyard for the American shipping line Prudential Grace, and later transferred to the Ready Reserve Fleet.